zjherner/misc/README.md

 Random bits and bytes

+About ZJ
-ZJ - Systems Administrator working with Linux, Cisco, VMware, and Windows.
+Systems Administrator working with Linux, Cisco, VMware, and Windows.
 Preferably in that order.
+Open source evangelist.